A Michigan woman has filed suit against her doctor in an unusual case that’s being called “wrongful conception.”

 But God had other plans: Three years later, Cichewicz found herself pregnant.
 And the child she’d been told would never exist would be born with Down syndrome.

 To her credit, Cichewicz never considered aborting her special needs child.
 Now, though, she is suing her doctor for “wrongful conception,” hoping to obtain a settement for the emotional distress caused by the unexpected pregnancy.
+As depressing as it is, although she wasn’t capable looking after a child with special needs, she could have gone to look at The Ultimate Guide To Placing Your Child for Adoption.
+This alternative would’ve been a less disturbing and distressing time for both the mother and the child if the child were to be put up for adoption after birth, as every child deserves to live no matter what abnormalities they have.
 Talking to WXYZ, Lori Cichewicz asked the questions that many parents have asked when they hold their newborn for the first time:

 “I’m older, I don’t know, will I see her graduate college?
 Will I see her go to college?
 Will I see her get married?
 Will I see her graduate high school?”